Part 1: Compliance Plan

-- Information about filesharing with a reference to the College Filesharing Guidelines is sent to all new students.
-This information is also included in the Student Handbook.
+Information about file sharing with a reference to the College Filesharing Guidelines is sent to all new students.
+This information is also referenced in the Student Handbook.

 - Each fall we send an email to all students regarding illegal distribution of copyrighted materials.

 - Computing support staff, including student ITS Help Desk workers, are regularly trained on the College position with respect to copyright issues.
 Student workers provide an important channel for communicating with the student community.